Configure Winter Weather Operations

 Note:

 All feature layer outputs generated by the analytics have specific data retention settings—and where applicable, archiving settings—already configured.
-Any modifications to data retention and archiving settings should be made before the analytics run for the first time, and after reading guidance in the Modify the Winter Fleet Tracking real-time analytic and Update the Snow Route Status big data analytic workflows below.
+Any modifications to data retention and archiving settings should be made before the analytics run for the first time (when output layers are initially created), and after reading guidance in the Modify the Winter Vehicle Tracking real-time analytic and Update the Winter Operations Analytics big data analytic sections below.
 Read more about data retention in ArcGIS Velocity.

-The Winter Fleet Tracking analytic has been designed to support three different configurations of vehicle feeds consistent with the needs identified in the vehicle inventory and the vehicle feed or feeds you configured in the previous step.
-The Winter Fleet Tracking analytic will need to be modified to fit the needs of your organization by locating the correct vehicle feed pipeline in the analytic and replacing the broken placeholder feeds with your vehicle feeds.
-The steps below outline various tasks for updating the Winter Fleet Tracking real-time analytic to fit the needs of your organization.
+The Winter Vehicle Tracking analytic has been designed to support three different configurations of vehicle feeds consistent with the needs identified in the vehicle inventory and the vehicle feed or feeds you configured in the previous step.
+The Winter Vehicle Tracking analytic will need to be modified to fit the needs of your organization by locating the correct vehicle feed pipeline in the analytic and replacing the broken placeholder feeds with your vehicle feeds.
+The steps below outline various tasks for updating the Winter Vehicle Tracking real-time analytic to fit the needs of your organization.

 Complete the following steps to update the analytic with your vehicle feed and delete unused vehicle feed pipelines: